simplyandyg/everythingschoolforgot/posts/writing-ideas.md

 11. Conflict resolution
 12. How to figure out if you like something or actually want to do it - see frameworks
 13. Patience
+14. Learning to be happy with what you have while also knowing it is okay to want more

 - Sleep, exercise, diet